-CTE FUNDAMENTALS OF LAW AND PUBLIC SAFETY 1-2

-This course introduces students to careers in Law and Public Safety and prepares students to apply academic and technical knowledge and skills related to common industry standards and practices.

-- Analyzing the criminal justice system. - Examining the process of forensic science. - Learning investigative procedures. - Working collaboratively in small and large groups. - Examining the use of technology in law enforcement - Application of constitutional law in law enforcement - Learning effective communication, both verbal and non-verbal, as well written

-CTE ADVANCED LAW AND PUBLIC SAFETY 1.0 credit Prerequisite: CTE Fundamentals of Law and Public Safety with a Grade of "C" or better Fee: \$20.00

-This course advances the knowledge and skills learned in the introductory course as students delve deeper into the technical knowledge and skills required for careers within the field of Law and Public Safety.
-Students will have the opportunity to participate in SkillsUSA.

-- Examination of police qualifications and proficiency skills.

-- Examination of issues related to personal and mental wellness.

-- Analyze legal aspects of law enforcement.

-- First Aid procedures.

-- Explore private security.
+CTE FUNDAMENTALS OF LAW AND PUBLIC SAFETY 1-2 1.0 credit Prerequisite: None Fee: \$20.00 This course introduces students to careers in Law and Public Safety and prepares students to ap and technical knowledge and skills related to common industry standards and practices. ply academic Instruction will include: Analyzing the criminal justice system.
+Examining the process of forensic science.
+Learning investigative procedures.
+Working collaboratively in small and large groups.
+Examining the use of technology in law enforcement Application of constitutional law in law enforcement Learning effective communication, both verbal and non-verbal, as well written SkillsUSA CTE ADVANCED LAW AND PUBLIC SAFETY 1.0 credit Prerequisite: CTE Fundamentals of Law and Public Safety with a Grade of "C" or better Fee: \$20.00 This course advances the knowledge and skills learned in the introductory course as students de into the technical knowledge and skills required for careers within the field of Law and Public Safe will have the opportunity to participate in SkillsUSA. ety.
+Students Instruction will include: Examination of police qualifications and proficiency skills.
+Examination of issues related to personal and mental wellness.
+Analyze legal aspects of law enforcement.
+First Aid procedures.
+Explore private security.